 Following four years of feedback from our stakeholders and partners, we know they value our open communication, respectful engagement and high quality advice.
-This is reflected in the 2023 stakeholder survey results which have improved from 4.5 to 4.8 out of 5.
+This is reflected in the 2023 stakeholder survey results which have improved from 4.5 (in 2021-22) to 4.8 out of 5.